coxmediagroup/cm-anvato/readme.md

     npm i coxmediagroup/cm-anvato --save

-This module is also exposed as a global variable in `dist/cmanvato.min.js`.
+This module is also exposed as global variable `cmanvato` in `dist/cmanvato.min.js`.

 This JavaScript module is intended for use with this Methode tag: